MeccaJai/MeccaJai/README.md

 - 👀 I’m interested in Web Design and Back-End Engineering.
 - 🌱 I’m currently learning HTML, CSS, JavaScript.

-- 📫  You can reach me by🎵 ...
+- 📫  You can reach me by ...
       Email: Mecca.thornton@gmail.com

 <!---